johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 John is married to Sarah; they have three boys and one girl and, since 2002, have lived in a delightful corner of South West Wales, UK.
 John is an avid bird-watcher and casual photographer, pastimes that he combines with his enjoyment of countryside and coastal walking.

-[^cf1]: ⌘ *Missio Dei*---an increasingly widespread theological concept; broadly equivalent with *God's eternal purpose* (see MPD-M1).
+[^cf1]: *Missio Dei*---an increasingly widespread theological concept; closely equivalent with *God's eternal purpose* (Module 1).

-[^cf2]: ⌘ Testament = covenant; the *Old Testament* documents the history of the covenant community descended from Abraham; the *New Testament* documents the early experiences of the messianic new-covenant community.
+[^cf2]: Testament = covenant; the *Old Testament* documents the history of the covenant community descended from Abraham; the *New Testament* documents the early experiences of the messianic new-covenant community.

 [^cf3]: Hebrews 4:14-16 and 1:1-4